canary-for-cognition/multimodal-dl-framework/README.md

 # Neural Networks for binary classification on multiple data modalities

- This project is meant to be an extensible PyTorch framework to experiment with various neural-networks-base deep learning algorithms on multiple data modalities.
+ This project is meant to be an extensible PyTorch framework to experiment with various neural-networks-based deep learning algorithms on multiple data modalities.

 ## Main features